ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/time.md

 [`Duration`]: https://doc.rust-lang.org/core/time/struct.Duration.html

+✅ Try changing the `Duration` value passed to `Timer.wait`.
+Try values larger than one second and smaller than one second.
+What values of `Duration` make the blinking imperceptible?

 The other time related API exposed by the `dk` HAL is the `dk::uptime` function.
 This function returns the time that has elapsed since the call to the `dk::init` function.
 This function is used in the program to log the time of each LED toggle operation.

-[❗️assignment to chnge something]